-Having multiple devices that can be used to make and receive calls is also a significant difference (i.e., VoIP advantage), as it gives you the flexibility to work from anywhere.
+Having multiple devices to make and receive calls is also a significant difference (i.e., VoIP advantage), as it gives you the flexibility to work from anywhere.

 Some providers also allow for SMS messaging, which traditional phone numbers couldn’t do.

-Having the ability to text message gives a business phone system more features and more flexibility.
+The ability to text message gives a business phone system more features and flexibility.

 In addition, conferencing software integrated with many VoIP phone systems makes it easy to hold virtual meetings and conference calls.

-There are several different types of VoIP numbers, each with its own set of features and benefits.
+There are several types of VoIP numbers, each with its features and benefits.